FutureSex/LoveSounds: Background

-In November 2002, Justin Timberlake released his debut album, Justified, and produced the U.S. top-five singles "Rock Your Body" and "Cry Me a River".
+In November 2002, Timberlake released his debut solo album, Justified, which was a commercial success and received generally positive reviews from music critics.
+The album spawned four singles, including the US top-five singles "Rock Your Body" and "Cry Me a River".
 "Cry Me a River" in particular was credited for having helped the album sell and peak on the music charts.
 Justified ended selling four million copies in the United States alone.
 Although the album established Timberlake's career outside his then-band NSYNC, Timberlake (who was 22 years old at the time), was "at a crossroads" and felt he was at the stage of being "burnt out", and thought he had lost his voice "in regards to knowing what (and how) he wanted to sing".
 Timberlake stated that Justified had been years in the making, and a record that would re-create its success would be a challenge he was not ready to take.

-In the following years, Timberlake went partially idle in the music industry.
+In the following years, Timberlake took a partial hiatus from the music industry.
 His being "burnt out" partly caused him to try acting in films.
-In October 2003, he hosted and was the guest musician on the late-night variety show Saturday Night Live, where he showcased his acting potentials.
+In October 2003, he hosted and was the guest musician on the late-night variety show Saturday Night Live, where he showcased his acting potential.
 He also paired with American actor Jimmy Fallon on The Barry Gibb Talk Show.
-After the show, Timberlake was reportedly "inundated" with acting offers, which he readily accepted partly because he needed inspiration and did not want to pass up the opportunities.
+After the show, Timberlake was reportedly "inundated" with acting offers, which he readily accepted, partly because he needed inspiration and did not want to pass up the opportunities.
 Before returning to music, Timberlake shot four films; including Edison Force (2005) and Alpha Dog (2006).
 Timberlake opted not to pursue the reunion with *NSYNC, which he considered after Justified.
 According to him, he was concerned with how they would reinvent their music.
 In late 2004, Timberlake then contacted record producers Rich Harrison and Rodney Jerkins, who had produced songs for *NSYNC.
 Both producers were "impressed" by the live band-driven late-night shows Timberlake had participated in and wanted to incorporate this in his music.

 Recording

-We had no direction at all ... other than "Cry Me a River," and not in the sense of mimicking the track, but in how big the song was.
+We had no direction at all ... other than "Cry Me a River", and not in the sense of mimicking the track, but in how big the song was.
 There was no direction for how he wanted the song to sound, because there was no direction for how he wanted [FutureSex/LoveSounds] to sound.